-Dear Secretary Cardona:
+Dear Secretary McMahon:

 Section 8401 of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA) (hereafter referred to as ESEA/ESSA), provides authority to the Secretary of the United States Department of Education (USDE) to waive certain statutory and regulatory requirements at the request of a State Educational Agency.
-By way of this letter, the New York State Education Department (NYSED or "the Department") is formally requesting an extension of the waiver of two statutory requirements of Title I, Part A of ESEA/ESSA, initially approved by USDE on January 18, 2018.
-The Department is requesting an extension of a waiver of the identified sections for a period of four years, beginning with the 2021-22 school year.
+By way of this letter, the New York State Education Department (NYSED or "the Department") is formally requesting an extension of the waiver of two statutory requirements of Title I, Part A of ESEA/ESSA, initially approved by USDE on January 18, 2018, and then extended for a four-year period on May 16, 2022.
+The Department is requesting an extension of a waiver of the identified sections for a period of four years, beginning with the 2025-26 school year.
 Below is a detailed plan that addresses each requirement in Section 8401(b)(1) of ESEA/ESSA: